-Substantial portion of other income is related to transactions with related parties (Note 25) involving the provision of structural and trade financing services and services related to issuance of loans and transactions with derivatives and foreign currencies.
+Substantial portion of other income is related to transactions with related parties (Note 25) involving the provision of structural and trade financing services and services related to transactions with derivatives and foreign currencies.

 21. Personnel and other operating expenses

 Personnel and other operating expenses comprise: